ceph/ceph/doc/rados/operations/user-management.rst

 pool.
 Rather than creating a separate pool for a user or set of users, you may use a namespace. **Note:** Only available using ``librados`` at this time.

+Access may be restricted to specific RADOS namespaces using the ``namespace`` capability.
+Limited globbing of namespaces is supported; if the last character of the specified namespace is ``*``, then access is granted to any namespace starting with the provided argument.

 Managing Users
 ==============